MailTape/MailTape/src/content/episodes/2026-06-10-eric_angelo_bessel.md

 ## Eric Angelo Bessel - Tendons

  Curator: **"** I am so caught on this track in Mirror at Night, the opening number to the album.
 Strange mechanical phantoms connecting to each other, somehow both industrial and overwhelmingly intimate.
-Eric Angelo Bessel describes how this track was made following a particularly jarring physical accident, where for months afterward he was struck by strange pangs and twitches in his legs.  **"**
+Eric Angelo Bessel describes how this track was made following a particularly jarring physical accident, where for months afterward he was struck by strange pangs and twitches in his legs.
+One mesh leads into the next, one gauzy space becomes another. **"**

 ## Artist - Track